Chickpea Spinach Salad (high protein & fibre in 7mins)

 Are chickpeas high in protein?

 Chickpeas are very high in protein, since one cup provides 14.5 grams of protein.
-Chickpeas are a tasty and cheap source of protein for vegetarians, vegans and other people who don’t want to rely on animal products for their protein quotas.
+Chickpeas are a tasty and cheap source of protein for vegetarians, vegans and other people who don’t want to rely on animal products for their protein quotas (high protein meal plans here by the way!).

 Can you freeze chickpeas salad?